 There’s a trick to getting the creamiest homemade hummus.
-I’ve been making hummus for years, and this is not the first hummus recipe we’ve shared, but I’ve been making it wrong all this time, and I have to share this awesome tip with you.
+I’ve been making hummus for years, but I’ve been making it wrong all this time, and I have to share this awesome tip with you.

 The trick to the most creamy hummus, is to start with dried chickpeas (or garbanzo beans… if that’s what you call them).
 If you use canned chickpeas, you just won’t get the same creamy texture.
 To get really soft and creamy chickpeas, you basically soak them in your slow cooker overnight and the skins will come right off.